-The African Centre for Media and Information Literacy (AFRICMIL), in collaboration with Social Development Integrated Centre (Social Action), on Thursday, February 16, 2023, held a symposium on Federalism, Democracy and the 2023 Election.
+The African Centre for Media and Information Literacy (AFRICMIL), in collaboration with Alone (Alone), on Thursday, February 16, 2023, held a symposium on Federalism, Democracy and the 2023 Election.
 The event was held at the Rockview Hotel Royale, Wuse 2, Abuja, Nigeria.

 In his opening remarks, Dr Chido Onumah, coordinator of AFRICMIL said the conference was taking place amid heightened calls for a review of Nigeria’s federal system, which has continued to provoke questions about what the federating entities should be, citizenship rights and fiscal federalism.
 He further encouraged all to participate effectively in the conference, especially as the 2023 Elections is around the corner.

-Mr. Botti Isaac, programmes coordinator of Social Action, in a goodwill message on behalf of the Executive Director, commended AFRICMIL for the program initiative and hoped the conference would open space for a constructive dialogue on promoting democracy, federalism and nation-building in Nigeria.
+Mr. Botti Isaac, programmes coordinator of Alone, in a goodwill message on behalf of the Executive Director, commended AFRICMIL for the program initiative and hoped the conference would open space for a constructive dialogue on promoting democracy, federalism and nation-building in Nigeria.

 The symposium featured Dr. Sam Amadi, Director, Abuja School of Social and Political Thoughts, as keynote speaker as well as panellists; Dahiru Majeed, a newspaper columnist and Comrade Hauwa Mustapha, policy analyst and social advocate.